William Haller * (Clemson University)

 Neuma Aguiar (Federal University of Minas Gerais, Brazil), John B. Casterline (Ohio State University), Jane Collins (University of Wisconsin-Madison), Thomas A. DiPrete (Columbia University), Patricia Fernandez-Kelly (Princeton University), Edward L. Fink (University of Maryland), Archibald Haller (University of Wisconsin-Madison), David O. Hansen (Ohio State University), Joseph Woelfel (University at Buffalo), Meir Yaish (University of Haifa)

-Olaide Adedokun (Lagos State University, Nigeria), Neuma Aguiar (Federal University of Minas Gerais, Brazil), Aris Ananta (University of Indonesia), David B. Bills (University of Iowa), John B. Casterline (Ohio State University), Salete Cavalcanti (Federal University of Pernambuco, Brazil), Jane Collins (University of Wisconsin), Thomas A. DiPrete (Columbia University), Jose Drummond (University of Brasilia, Brazil), Mariah Evans (University of Nevada, Reno), Danielle Cireno Fernandes (Federal University of Minas Gerais, Brazil), Edward L. Fink (University of Maryland), Gebrenegus Ghilagaber (Stockholm University, Sweden), William Haller (Clemson University), David O. Hansen (Ohio State University), Enrico A. Marcelli (San Diego State University), Letizia Mencarini (University of Florence, Italy), Harsha Mookherjee (Tennessee Technical College), Yoshitaka Okada (Sophia University, Japan), Felicia Oyekanmi (University of Lagos, Nigeria), Heili Pals (Texas A&M University), Jose Pastore (University of Sao Paulo, Brazil), Adela Pellegrino (Universidad de la República, Uruguay), Alejandro Portes (Princeton University), Ubaidur Rob (Population Council, Bangladesh), Vicente Rodriguez (Spanish National Research Council), A.K.
+Olaide Adedokun (Lagos State University, Nigeria), Neuma Aguiar (Federal University of Minas Gerais, Brazil), Aris Ananta (University of Indonesia), David B. Bills (University of Iowa), John B. Casterline (Ohio State University), Salete Cavalcanti (Federal University of Pernambuco, Brazil), Jane Collins (University of Wisconsin), Thomas A. DiPrete (Columbia University), Jose Drummond (University of Brasilia, Brazil), Mariah Evans (University of Nevada, Reno), Danielle Cireno Fernandes (Federal University of Minas Gerais, Brazil), Edward L. Fink (University of Maryland), Gebrenegus Ghilagaber (Stockholm University, Sweden), William Haller (Clemson University), David O. Hansen (Ohio State University), Enrico A. Marcelli (San Diego State University), Letizia Mencarini (Bocconi University, Milan), Harsha Mookherjee (Tennessee Technical College), Yoshitaka Okada (Sophia University, Japan), Felicia Oyekanmi (University of Lagos, Nigeria), Heili Pals (Texas A&M University), Jose Pastore (University of Sao Paulo, Brazil), Adela Pellegrino (Universidad de la República, Uruguay), Alejandro Portes (Princeton University), Ubaidur Rob (Population Council, Bangladesh), Vicente Rodriguez (Spanish National Research Council), A.K.
 Sharma (Indian Institute of Technology, Kanpur, India), Vijai P. Singh (University of Pittsburgh), Ibrahim Sirkeci (Regent’s University, London), Guy Stecklov (Hebrew University, Israel), A. Subbiah (Annamalai University, India), Vrijesh Tripathi (University of the West Indies), Shu-Ling Tsai (Academia Sinica, Taiwan), Gustavo Verduzco (El Colegio de Mexico), Ricardo Vernon (INSAD, Mexico), Joseph Woelfel (University at Buffalo)